 Lonja de la Seda

-Absolutely worth visiting is the Lonja de la Seda, the old silk market.
+Absolutely worth visiting is the Lonja de la Seda attraction, the old silk market.
 The building built in Gothic dates back to 1483 and is listed on the World Inheritance List of UNESCO.
 Nowadays the Lonja de la Seda is used for expositions, but the beautiful monument is open to visitors.
 For more information go to Lonja de la Seda.

 Mercado de Colon